rschletty/rim-manual-ng/src/pages/en/faq.md

 No and no.
 ### What connections would need to be allowed on a network in order for RIM to function?
 When utilizing the public cloud, an https connection to <https://getrim.app> is required.
 In optimal cases this is enough for RIM to establish a peer-to-peer connection between the controller and the target.
 However, it helps to allow UDP connections through ports 19302 and 3478 (the standard STUN and TURN ports).
 This ensures that if a relay is being utilized, RIM will not have to fall back to a tcp connection on port 443.
-### What background processes does RIM run, and are they light on system resources?
+### What background Windows processes does RIM run, and are they light on system resources?
 * rim-host-service.exe: target process
     * This is an always-on background process that runs by default as long as RIM is installed.
     * It is very light on system resources